 Hyeopjae Beach is one of the best beaches on Jeju Island for swimmers, since the waters are shallow with no sudden drops.
 Tiny shells in the sand give the beach a silver sheen and make for a firm feel that is perfect for walks along the water’s edge.
-Once you get into the water, you’ll be pleased to discover that the water is so clean that you can clearly see your toes!
+Once you get in the water, you’ll be pleased to discover that the water is so clean that you can clearly see your toes!

 Hallim Park, a major tourist attraction, is only 5 minutes away on foot, and is well worth a visit.
 The park is landscaped with an abundance of subtropical plants and topiaries, and serves as a cool escape from the summer heat.
 A pleasant beach with plenty of space, Hyeopjae is all the more beautiful for its view of black basalt rocks to one side and Biyangdo Island standing out in the distance.